Sofia Tarasova: 2013: New Wave Junior, Eurovision Music Academy and Junior Eurovision 2013

 Tarasova won the VI International Pop Performers Competition "New Wave Junior" in 2013, and in the same year she also won the "Eurovision Music Academy".

 On 2 August 2013, Sofia competed in the Ukrainian selection for the 2013 contest with her song "We Are One," finishing first in a field of 20 candidates, winning the right to represent her nation.
 Tarasova's song placed 2nd with 121 points.

 2014: "Ver' mne" and Euro Pop Contest 2014

-In late April of 2014, Tarasova released a new original song called "Ver' mne" (Believe me).
+In late April 2014, Tarasova released a new original song called "Ver' mne" (Believe me).
 The music video was released on 21 May 2014.
 Tarasova was chosen to read the points for Ukraine at the Junior Eurovision Song Contest 2014 in Marsa, Malta on 15 November.

 Tarasova competed for the second time at the Euro Pop Contest and on 1 December 2014 she won first place in the 10–13 category.
-She was to be a member of the Ukrainian jury for the Eurovision Song Contest 2017, but withdrew due to personal reasons.
+She was to be a member of the Ukrainian jury for the Eurovision Song Contest 2017, but withdrew for personal reasons.